Inedo/inedo-docs/Content/proget/api/vulnerabilities/audit.md

 ```
 :::

-To audit packages via the API, simply `POST` to the URL with an appropriate API Key and an array of [PackageVersionIdentifier](https://github.com/Inedo/pgutil/blob/thousand/Inedo.ProGet/PackageVersionIdentifier.cs) objects as the request body.
+To audit packages, simply `POST` to the URL with an appropriate API Key and an array of `PackageVersionIdentifier` (see [PackageVersionIdentifier.cs](https://github.com/Inedo/pgutil/blob/thousand/Inedo.ProGet/PackageVersionIdentifier.cs)) objects as the request body.

 ```bash
 POST /api/sca/audit-package-vulns